The #1 Misconception About Tinnitus Treatment

 The fundamental driver of loud tinnitus is a brain reactivity and hypersensitivity.
 This means that it's related to an atypical migraine-like process.
 It's critical that you understand this, so please read on!
 This is what makes our program different and explains why 85-90% of patients improve in our program.

-Tinnitus and migraines are strongly linked.
+Tinnitus and migraine are strongly linked.
 Both conditions are triggered by the same environmental factors such as stress, sleep disturbances, and dietary factors.
 They’re also both activated by something called “neurogenic inflammation”.
 And most importantly, they both respond to a similar treatment approach.

 The migraine process causes increased sensitivity to sensory information.
 This increased sensitivity leads the brain to pay more attention to the tinnitus sound and causes it to perceive the tinnitus at a louder level.
 The greater the activation of migraine process, the louder the tinnitus sound will be.